elysapangaribuan/github-slideshow/_posts/0000-01-02-elysapangaribuan.md

 layout : slide
 title : "Welcome to our second slide!"
 ---
-Hello Everybody
+Hello Everybody!
-use the left arrow to go back
+use the left arrow to go back!